Sponsored by the Council on Basic Cardiovascular Sciences

 Promotion of CHIP-mediated p53 degradation protects the heart from ischemic injury

-All applications must be received through the Council Awards Application System Applications will be open April 7 - June 11, 2014 at 9:00 am CDT.
+All applications must be received through the Council Awards Application System The Awards deadline has passed.
+Applications are no longer being accepted.
 Applicants should apply as early as possible before the deadline to allow time to address any submission issues.
 Applicants needing to join the AHA should do so by May 30 for the membership to be processed in time for the Application System to permit submission by the deadline.

 For questions, please contact: